marcduiker/building-a-resilient-workflow-with-durable-functions/labs/08_create_activity_function_storage.md

 Now run/debug your local Function App by using the [HttpTrigger client function](../http/start_orchestration.http).

-You can use the Azure Storage Explorer tool to look into your your local emulated storage.
+You can use the Azure Storage Explorer tool to look into your local emulated storage.

 > Are blobs being created in the path you defined in the activity function?

 ### 4. Build & run locally with ServicebusTrigger

-If the HttpTrigger function works well and stores a `ProcessedNeoEvent` to blob storage you can try to enable the ServicebusTrigger function in the `local.settigns.json`:
+If the HttpTrigger function works well and stores a `ProcessedNeoEvent` to blob storage we can try to enable the ServicebusTrigger function in the `local.settigns.json`:

 ```json
 "AzureWebJobs.<FUNCTION_NAME>.Disabled": false